-In the case of budget generalization, we can see in Table \ref{table:results} that our method was able to maintain similar time and performance ratios, shown in Table \ref{table:ratios}, for unseen budgets.
-Given that solving a SOP with a lower budget is more difficult, it makes sense that the more budget that is given, the simpler the task becomes for the model.
-However, we see our algorithm with noticeably lower $F$ without $R$ sacrifice implying -- again -- that our method is more conservative without much performance impact.
+In the case of budget generalization, as shown in Table \ref{table:results}, our method was able to maintain similar time and performance ratios, detailed in Table \ref{table:ratios}, for unseen budgets.
+Given that solving a SOP with a lower budget is more difficult, it makes sense that providing more budget simplifies the task for the model.
+However, we observe our algorithm exhibiting noticeably lower failure rates, $F$, without sacrificing reward, $R$, implying once again that our method is more conservative without a significant performance impact.